In this article:

 3. The average total cost of a cyberattack on an SMB is $254,445, with some incidents costing up to $7 million [10].

-4. The financial impact of a data breach has reached a record-breaking $4.54 million per incident across all organizations, with SMBs incurring costs between $120,000 and $1.24 million.
+4. The financial impact of a data breach has reached a record-breaking $4.54 million per incident across all organizations, with SMBs reporting that 43% experienced at least one cyberattack in the past year.
 [11]

 5. 40% of small businesses reported losing important data due to cyberattacks, leading to potential lawsuits and liabilities.
 [28]

-6. 55% of U.S. consumers would be less likely to continue doing business with a company that has suffered a cyberattack.
+6. 70% of consumers would be less likely to continue doing business with a company that has suffered a cyberattack.
 [12]

 7. 51% of small businesses reported website downtime of 8-24 hours following an attack.
 [14]